khaninejad/khaninejad/README.md

 ### 📫 Like to meet me?

-👇 Hit in your console or terminal to connect with me.
+👇 Hit in your console or terminal to connect with me or have an offline interview with my AI assistant.

 ```bash
 npx payam